The Write Success Coach

 to understand, love and accept who they are.

 I am Glenna Mageau.
 I finally stepped away from a 20+ year career and into my dream.
-I am now an award-winning author of 5 published suspense/thrillers and 2 nonfiction self discovery books, and I am a speaker and a Design Your Life Coach.
+I am now an award-winning author of 5 published suspense/thrillers and 2 nonfiction self discovery books, and I am an Award-Winning Author, Speaker and The Write Success Coach.
 After I healed my relationship with my mom, I understood and healed so much of myself that not only did we get some really good quality time before she passed away but she got to see me step up and live the life I wanted.
 Because my mom’s story was so inspiring and important, I founded The Women Writes Movement, I help women find their voice through writing;

 And I have created Honoring Mom, The Gift of Who She Is and How Do I Get Mom to Share Her Story?